 Here are ten songs that I listened to and loved this week.
 Some may be new, some may be old, but they all found their way into my life during the past seven days.

-Previous editions of this roundup can be found here.
+Previous editions of Liner Notes can be found here.